 1. Go easy on yourself

-First up, this is a stressful situation so don't be too hard on yourself.
+First up, don't be too hard on yourself.
 When you're juggling 101 things, it can feel like you're not doing anything well.
 But you most definitely are.
 Have a think about what you can leave and how you can make the most of your time.

 2. Share the load

-You might be both working from home and juggling childcare.
+You and your partner might be both working from home and juggling childcare.
 So as much as possible, one of you could look after your baby while the other one works and vice versa.
 We share lots of tips on how to do this as a parenting team in our article here.

 For single parents, do you have friends and family to lean on?
-You're able to form a support bubble with another household, or perhaps some Facetime or a zoom call with Grandma singing nursery rhymes?
-Or just a chat with Aunty Priya could give you some time to focus.
+Even just a Facetime with Grandma singing nursery rhymes can give you some time to focus.

 3. Be flexible and prioritise